 After all treatments for kidney failure have been tried – and your dog is getting worse you may need to talk to your vet about Dog euthanasia.
 There are signs that your dog is really in distress – when the pain is constant when you are unable to soothe, and when eating and drinking stops.
 If your dog is suffering from incontinence and all the fight has gone you’ll know this is the right time.

-You’ll need the advice and support of trained and qualified vets to get you through these last few days – and Cloud 9 Vets will make sure you get all the help you need.
-With years of experience in helping families and their pets your vet will understand exactly how you feel – anxious, guilty, and incredibly sad.
+You’ll need the advice and support of trained and qualified vets to get you through these last few days.
+Cloud 9 Vets will make sure you get all the help you need.
+With years of experience in helping families and their pets, they understand how anxious, guilty, and incredibly sad you may feel.

-You’ll be comforted by the fact that your dog will be put to sleep in familiar surroundings – and the stress of taking your dog to the clinic is all taken away.
+You’ll have comfort by the fact that your dog will be in familiar surroundings for the procedure, removing the of you taking your dog to the surgery.
 You’ll be able to hold your dog’s paw and provide comfort until the very end.

 Dog euthanasia involves two injections – the first gentle pinprick will cause your dog to drift off to sleep within 15 minutes.
-The second injection will be administered either intravenously through a vein in the front leg – or by an intravenous catheter into the back leg.
+The vet will administer the second injection either intravenously through a vein in the front leg – or by an intravenous catheter into the back leg.

 You can ask your Cloud 9 Vet to take care of the cremation on your behalf – or you can make your own arrangements and contact the crematorium yourself.
-You’ll be given time to decide on the type of service you want for your dog.
+You will have time to decide on the type of service you want for your dog.

-You may find that getting in touch with specially trained bereavement counselors will help you after your dog has gone – grief affects everyone differently and you might need extra support to get your life back on track.
-Grieving is an important part of your recovery and even little things can trigger an emotional response.
-There isn’t an exact formula but you should be prepared to experience denial, anger, guilt, depression, and finally acceptance.
+If you get in touch with qualified bereavement counsellors after your dog has gone, you may find that this helps.
+Grief affects everyone differently and you might need extra support to get your life back on track.
+Grieving the loss of a beloved pet is an important part of your recovery and even little things can trigger an emotional response.
+There isn’t an exact formula but you should prepare yourself to experience denial, anger, guilt, depression, and finally acceptance.

-Creating a memorial to your dog can also be therapeutic – discuss the options with your family and friends to see which works best for you.
-It’s important to do something from your heart that helps you remember your dog and at the same time process your grief.
+Creating a memorial for your dog can also be therapeutic.
+Discuss the options with your family and friends to see which works best for you.
+It’s important to do something that helps you remember your dog and process your grief.